Mizuho Maintains Chevron (CVX) Neutral Recommendation

 What is the Fund Sentiment?

-There are 4552 funds or institutions reporting positions in Chevron.
-This is an increase of 79 owner(s) or 1.77% in the last quarter.
-Average portfolio weight of all funds dedicated to CVX is 0.88%, an increase of 24.96%.
-Total shares owned by institutions decreased in the last three months by 2.52% to 1,479,278K shares.
-The put/call ratio of CVX is 0.96, indicating a bullish outlook.
+There are 4553 funds or institutions reporting positions in Chevron.
+This is an increase of 66 owner(s) or 1.47% in the last quarter.
+Average portfolio weight of all funds dedicated to CVX is 0.88%, a decrease of 1.17%.
+Total shares owned by institutions decreased in the last three months by 2.43% to 1,480,074K shares.
+The put/call ratio of CVX is 0.89, indicating a bullish outlook.

 What are Other Shareholders Doing?